ObenaufLab/CaTCH/barcodingQuantifier_README.md

 CAATT   treatmentB_2    treated     treatmentB    orange
 ```

-* If the BAM file is not multiplexed, the description table is irrelevant and can be ommitted altogether from this step.
+* If the BAM file is not multiplexed, the description table is irrelevant and **should be ommitted** completely for quantifying that file.
 * Each multiplexed BAM file will need its own demultiplexing table.
 The easiest way to do it is to create a duplicate of the description table and delete the rows that are not samples contained in the given BAM file.
-* If *none* of the sample tags is reused for different samples in diffeerent lanes, you may be able to use the description table in its original form for each BAM file, without needing to create duplicates with subsets of the samples.
+* If none of the sample tags is reused for different samples in diffeerent lanes, you may be able to use the description table in its original form for each BAM file, without needing to create duplicates with subsets of the samples.

 ## Command line